tobywinter/primer/README.md

 ## Approach
 - The application should be able to generate a list of prime numbers, Sieve of Eratosthenes seems to be one of the most efficient ways to achieve this.
-- Use the Pie function to estimate the upper limit, k, required to generate n primes.
-Since the Seive of Eratosthenes method generates prime numbers up to a given limit (k) and we want a given number of primes (n).
+- Use the Pie function to estimate the upper limit, required to generate n primes.
+Since the Seive of Eratosthenes method generates prime numbers up to a given limit and we want a given number of primes.
+- Make sure that more primes are generated with the sieve than are needed by the user.
+- Multiply the resulting array of primes by each number in the initial array to generate a 2D array that will be printed as a multiplication table.
+- Make sure any erroneous inputs are handled, using regex for simplicity.

 #### TDD the building of these key features: